Ale-JRD/Trads/content/post/index-T1.md

 Lili’s eyes widened.

-「—What the hell is that?!」
+“—What the hell is that?!”

 The use of trebuchets had been anticipated.